Home for Global Students

 What It’s Really Like to Live Here

-Lifestyle: The streets can appear somewhat messy and noisy, unlike the ordered West London.
-Peckham might seem overly chaotic to students who prefer neatness and order, but for art students and those seeking inspiration, it’s a paradise of freedom.
+• Lifestyle: The streets can appear somewhat messy and noisy, unlike the ordered West London.
+Peckham might seem overly chaotic, but for artists and those seeking inspiration, it’s a paradise of freedom.

 Wimbledon, located in the Southwest, is one of the nice areas in London and is distinctly divided into the Village (the affluent area on the hill with riding trails and upscale restaurants) and the Town (the commercial area below with a train station and shopping centre).
 Besides the famous tennis championships, it features the vast Wimbledon Common green space.